Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 20. With the Library amplification plate still on the magnetic stand, allow the beads to air‐dry for 3-5 minutes.

-**NOTE** : make sure not to over dry the beads.
+**NOTE**: Make sure not to over dry the beads.
 Bead pellets will appear cracked if over dried.
 If cracking is observed, immediately re-suspend beads as described below regardless of drying time.

-21. Aliquot 35 μl of RSB per well into an 8-tube strip.
-If there are more than 8 samples, then increase volume accordingly.

-22. Remove the plate from the magnetic stand and add 32 μl RSB to each well of the plate.
+21. Remove the plate from the magnetic stand and add 32 μl RSB to each well of the plate.

-23. With a multichannel pipette set at 25 μl, gently pipet a minimum of 10 times to thoroughly mix.
+22. With a multichannel pipette set at 25 μl, gently pipet a minimum of 10 times to thoroughly mix.

-24. Incubate at room temperature for 2-5 minutes.
+23. Incubate at room temperature for 2-5 minutes.

-25. Place the plate back on the magnetic stand for 3 minutes or until the supernatant has cleared.
+24. Place the plate back on the magnetic stand for 3 minutes or until the supernatant has cleared.

-26. Using a multichannel pipette, carefully transfer 25 μl of the supernatant from the Library amplification plate to a new 96‐well PCR plate.
+25. Using a multichannel pipette, carefully transfer 25 μl of the supernatant from the Library amplification plate to a new 96‐well PCR plate.
 Change tips between samples to avoid cross‐contamination.

 **SAFE STOPPING POINT**